FikriAbdillah01/credit-card-fraud-analysis/README.md

 <p align = "center">
   <img width ="500" height = "400" src = "">
 </p>
-- The sythetic fraud class is oversampled by SMOTE in order to avoid bias of model accuracy.
+- The technique is used to overcome the severe imbalance issue by having the minority class compensate for the majority (oversampling).

 ### Handling Outlier
 The outlier of data can be handled by using two metdos, imputation or Isolation Forest.
 The result of those methods can we see in figure below.